UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/service/MicoKubernetesClient.rst

    :param namespace: the namespace which contains the service.
    :return: the service in the namespace and with the given name or \ ``null``\ .

-getServiceOrThrowException
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public Service getServiceOrThrowException(String name, String namespace) throws KubernetesResourceException
-   :outertype: MicoKubernetesClient

-   Returns the service with the given name in the namespace or throws a \ :java:ref:`KubernetesResourceException`\ .

-   :param name: the name of the service.
-   :param namespace: the namespace which contains the service.
-   :throws KubernetesResourceException: if there is no such service.
-   :return: the service with the given name in the namespace.

 getYaml
 ^^^^^^^

 .. java:method:: public String getYaml(MicoService micoService) throws JsonProcessingException
    :outertype: MicoKubernetesClient

-   Retrieves the yaml for a MicoService, contains the interfaces if they exist.
+   Retrieves the yaml(s) for all Kubernetes deployments of a MicoService and the yaml(s) for all Kubernetes services of the including interfaces (if there are any).

    :param micoService: the \ :java:ref:`MicoService`\
+   :throws JsonProcessingException: if there is a error processing the content.
+   :return: the kubernetes YAML for the \ :java:ref:`MicoService`\ .

+getYaml
+^^^^^^^

+.. java:method:: public String getYaml(MicoServiceDeploymentInfo serviceDeploymentInfo) throws JsonProcessingException
+   :outertype: MicoKubernetesClient

+   Retrieves the yaml for a MicoServiceDeploymentInfo, contains the interfaces if they exist.

+   :param serviceDeploymentInfo: the \ :java:ref:`MicoServiceDeploymentInfo`\
    :throws JsonProcessingException: if there is a error processing the content.
    :return: the kubernetes YAML for the \ :java:ref:`MicoService`\ .